jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/clangd_client/documentation-install/Windows-Plugin-Install-Readme.txt

 --------------------------------------------------
 1) Close any opened project or workspaces otherwise you may encounter a crash.
 2) Open the Plugin manager via the Code::Blocks "MainMenu=>Plugins=>Manage plugins..." menu
-3) In the Manage Plugin dialogue do the following:
+3) In the Manage Plugin dialog do the following:
     a) In the plugin list select the "Clangd_Client" row
     b) Press the "Uninstall" button on the right
     c) If Code::Blocks is installed in one of the "Program Files" directory you will need to run Code::Blocks as administrator